elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

 **Tested and used solution**

-- It's a tried-and-true, reusable solution that's already in use in a number of applications.
+- It's a tried-and-true, reusable solution used in several different applications.
+- Because the pattern uses classes to describe grammatical rules, updating and extending the grammar is simple.

-**Extendable and simple to modify**
+**Extendable and straightforward to modify**

-- Because the pattern describes grammatical rules using classes, it is trivial to update and extend the grammar.
-Using inheritance, you can update or expand the grammar.
+- Because the pattern describes grammatical rules using classes, updating and extending the grammar is trivial.
+Using inheritance, you can edit or expand the grammar.
-- Existing expressions can be changed progressively, and new expressions can be defined as variants of existing ones.
+- Existing expressions can be changed progressively, and new expressions get defined as variants of existing ones.

-**Easy to implement**
+**Simple to implement**

-- Implementing the grammar is easy, too.
-Classes defining nodes in the abstract syntax tree have similar implementations.
+- Putting the grammar into practice is similarly straightforward.
+Classes that define nodes in the abstract syntax tree have comparable implementations.
-- These classes are easy to write, and often their generation can be automated with a compiler or parser generator.
+- These classes are simple to write, and they are typically generated automatically by a compiler or parser generator.

 <br />
   </div>